rlluis/liferayFragments/README.md

  - Create a Slider with a Collection Display Fragment in a very easy way.
 No need to create ADT for Asset Publisher, just Fragments (News Slider and Collection Display Fragment)
  - First step is to add the dependencies with Slick Slider.
 For that you need to create two remote apps, one for CSS and another one for JS and configure them in a Master Page.
 You will find these files in the remoteCSS&JS folder
- - The Fragment just needs to be added as the main one to be used in the Collection, leaving the collection configuration (Grid, etc.) as it is by default
+ - In a Content Page you will then add news-slider Fragment and then drop a Collection Display Fragment on it.
+Then leave the collection configuration (Grid, etc.) as it is by default
- - The Fragment let you configure different settings for the Slider like its type (Full, Centered, Fade), Colors of the arrows, Dots, speed, etc.
+ - The Fragment lets you configure different settings for the Slider like its type (Full, Centered, Fade), Colors of the arrows, Dots, speed, etc.
  - For the EDIT mode to work, the JQuery will be loaded just one second after everything is loaded (only if edit mode).
 Pending to make this better but working on my tests so far
  - NOTE: the first time you add it while editing the page it won't work.
 You may need to save and come back to edit mode to see it's there working and now you can configure better the different parameters.
 Same will happen if you change a parameter: it will work once you save it.
+ - NOTE2: the fragment takes into account that you may want to add two or more instances in a page.
+It's possible, no problem.

  ![liferayFragments](/images/NewsSlider.png)